kamitu-sm/kubernetes/k8s on CentOs8/readme.md

 # systemctl restart docker
 ```

-7. Install kubeadm, kubectl and kubelet
+7. **Install kubeadm, kubectl and kubelet**

 Kubernetes packages are not available in the default CentOS 8 repositories.
-Make sure to create a kuberentes repo file with the contents below before you do the install.
+Make sure to create a kuberenetes repo file with the contents below before you do the install.

 ```bash
 # cat /etc/yum.repos.d/kubernetes.repo